newrelic/k8s-metadata-injection/README.md

 ### Dependency management

-[Go modules](https://github.com/golang/go/wiki/Modules) are used for managing dependency.
+[Go modules](https://github.com/golang/go/wiki/Modules) are used for managing dependencies.
 This project does not need to be in your GOROOT, if you wish so.

-Currently for K8s libraries it used version 1.13.1.
-Only couple of libraries are direct dependency, the rest is indirect.
+Currently for K8s libraries it uses version 1.13.1.
+Only couple of libraries are direct dependencies, the rest are indirect.
 You need to point all of them to the same K8s version to make sure that everything works as expected.
 For the moment this process is manual.

 ### Configuration